 Will returning to the building be optional for all—not just those who have a medical exception?

-As a public organization, the UT System is expected to maintain business continuity and provide needed services to UT institutions and the state of Texas.
+As a public organization, UT System Administration is expected to maintain business continuity and provide needed services to UT institutions and the state of Texas.

 Now that vaccines are widely available, we anticipate most, if not all, roles will require some physical presence in the building.
 Working remotely will be a discussion between you and your manager or supervisor and should be in line with our telecommuting policy and procedures.

-What about families with K-12 students that are still attending classes from home?
+What about families with K-12 students who are still attending classes from home?

 We know there are many issues related to remote learning and available childcare.
 Supervisors and department heads will take into consideration an employee’s personal situation along with business needs when making scheduling decisions.